kpunderwood6/ScreenZone_Summary/README.md

 + __H2 drives total sales in comparison to less profitable H1.__
 	* Q4 to Q1 and Q1 to Q2 QoQ sales decreased every year except quarters that aligned with the pandemic.
 This decrease echoed in MoM sales as well from December to January and January to February.
 	* Q2 to Q3 and Q3 to Q4 QoQ sales increased every year except 2022 and a minor 1% decrease from Q3 2021 to Q4 2021.
 This momentum was disrupted due to September to October MoM decreases every year with a high of 55% in 2022, a $220K drop; however, sales increased MoM from October to November and from November to December every year.
-	* The momentum of increased sales from Q2 to Q3 and Q3 to Q4 aligned with seasonal Back to School and Holiday Season shopping with a window of fatigue directly after Back to School and before Holiday Season.
+	* The momentum of increased sales from Q2 to Q3 and Q3 to Q4 aligned with back-to-school and holiday season shopping with a window of fatigue directly after back-to-school and before holiday season.
 + __Average Order Value__
 	* After a four-quarter increase in 2020, AOV decreased YoY for the following eight quarters.
 	* Over the four years, AOV was higher the second half of the year, Q3 ($261) and Q4 ($265) then in the first half, Q1 ($258) and Q2 ($255) confirming seasonal sales.